 To get to know our new home, I began collecting all kinds of touristy info, and a brochure for hiking at Silver Falls State Park in Silverton, Oregon got me interested in giving hiking a try.
 After doing that hike, I fell in love with spending time discovering trails.

 In 2015, I went on my first ever backpacking trip.
 I’d been leading hiking trips through Meetup for a couple of years, and the women in those groups went to places that I’d never been and didn’t think I was capable of getting to.
-A friend took me on an easy trip and showed me the ropes, and I’ve been obsessed with backpacking ever since.
-In the first four years, I’ve done over 35 backpacking trips.
+A friend took me on an easy trip and showed me the ropes, and I’ve been obsessed with it ever since.
+Since getting started, I’ve been on over 60 trips in Oregon and Washington.

-I’m currently teaming on a new book about getting started backpacking with a young woman who taught me how to get started.
-I want to share this experience with more women and give them the skills they need to get out there and discover how empowering the wilderness can be.
-I love getting stronger every day, and now I can’t imagine life without spending as much time as possible doing what I love.
+After taking a series of beginner backpacking classes, I teamed with the instructor to create a book about getting started backpacking.
+I want to share this experience with more people and give them the skills they need to get out there and discover how empowering the wilderness can be.
+I love getting stronger every day, and now I can’t imagine life without spending as much time as possible in the backcountry.